Adapt-Framework/adapt/README.md

 When your application boots for the first time the dependecies will automatically be downloaded and installed from the adapt repository.

 #### So what else is available?
+Ok  it's really really important to note at this stage that Adapt is in beta and most of the "Bundles" are still in development.

+##### administrator
+Provides an administration section for your web app, accessed via www.example.com/administrator

+##### advanced_data_types

+##### bootstrap_views
+Provides views for rapidly deploying bootstrap components

+##### contacts
+Provides base functionality for storing people data from any country

+##### email
+Provides SMTP, IMAP and MIME support for working with email with ease :)

+##### font_awesome
+Provides FontAwesome and it's awesome icon set

+##### font_awesome_views
+Provides views to easily add icons, stacked or even animated to the page.

+##### form_datetime_picker
+Extends the forms bundle and adds various date and time pickers and formats

+##### form_password_confirm
+Extends the forms bundle and add a password confirmation field with password strength indicator.

+##### forms
+Provides rich and complex forms that validate client and server side.
+Forms can be multi-paged, with or without step indicators with sections that can repeat when you need to repeat the capture of data.
+Not stopping there forms provides realtime feedback and fields, sections and pages can be dependent on other fields being certain values.

+Still more, forms can easily be extended and new fuctionality provided.

+##### form_text_editor
+Provides a WYSIWYG html editor for the forms bundle.

+##### locales
+Provides the foundation for locality information.

+##### locales_uk
+Extends the locales bundle to provide validators and formatters for UK date, times, phone numbers, address formats and post codes.

+##### locales_us
+Extends the locales bundle to provide validators and formatters for US date, times, phone numbers, address formats and zip codes.

+##### menus
+Allows the creation of complex menus such as navgation bars or tabs.
+This bundle can easily be extended to provide new formats.

+##### minifier
+Minifies all the css and javascript, packs them into two files (css & js), caches the result and outputs two minified files saving http requests and lowering bandwidth.
+Unless you have a lot of js & css file or you need to be quick for mobiles you shouldn't use this as it causes each request to be slightly slower.

+##### roles_and_permissions
+Adds complex roles and permissions to be defined and enforced.

+##### sessions
+Provides session management that is scalable and really easy to use!

+##### tinymce
+Provides the TinyMCE editor

+##### users
+Provides user functionality.